cyngn/vertx-kafka/README.md

 ```
 Field breakdown:

-* `zookeeper.host` a zookeeper host being used with your kafka clusters
+* `zookeeper.connect` a zookeeper connection string of form hostname1:port1,hostname2:port2,hostname3:port3/chroot/path used with your kafka clusters
-* `port` zookeeper port to connect on
 * `workers.per.topic` a thread will be spawned to consume messages up to the total number specified for each topic
 * `group.id` the kafka consumer group name that will be consuming related to
 * `backoff.increment.ms` backoff interval for contacting broker without messages in milliseconds